sharyash81/kernel-tracing/tcp-ip stack/README.md

 then it validate the checksum using `skb_checksum_simple_validate` and if it fails it set the `skb_drop_reason reason` to `SKB_DROP_REASON_ICMP_CSUM` and if its ok and the type of icmp packet is `ICMP_EXT_ECHOREPLY` it calls the `ping_rcv()` function:

 ###### ping_rcv()
 The function attempts to retrieve the socket associated with the incoming packet.
 If no socket is found, the function returns the `SKB_DROP_REASON_NO_SOCKET` value, indicating that the packet should be dropped.
 If a socket is found, The function creates a clone of the incoming packet using the skb_clone function.
-If the clone is successful, the function calls the `__ping_queue_rcv_skb` function to process the cloned packet.
-If the `__ping_queue_rcv_skb` function returns an error, the reason variable is set to `SKB_DROP_REASON_NOMEM`, indicating that the packet should be dropped due to a lack of memory.
+If the clone is successful, the function calls the `__ping_queue_rcv_skb` function to process the cloned packet else the reason variable is set to `SKB_DROP_REASON_NOMEM`, indicating that the packet should be dropped due to a lack of memory.

 ##### What is the role of interrupts in receiving a packet?
 Where is the boundary between the interrupt handler and the rest of kernel code when a new packet is received?